 In a minor civil claim, a lawyer normally cannot represent a party at the trial (although they can be involved in all of the preliminary steps leading up to the trial) and the procedures at trial are not as formal as claims in the General Division.
 If you want a lawyer to represent you, the other party must agree, or the Court may allow you to have a lawyer if it thinks that you will be disadvantaged without representation.
 See Magistrates Court Act 1991 (SA) s 38).

 Some examples of minor civil actions include:

 - motor vehicle property damage claims (see ACCIDENTS AND INJURIES, Motor vehicle accidents, Property damage and the Motor Vehicle Accident Kit on our Publications page)

 - claims for money owed (see DEBT)

 - neighbour disputes (see NEIGHBOURS)

-- Fences Act 1975 applications (see 'Fences' and the Fences and the Law booklet)
+- Fences Act 1975 (SA) applications (see NEIGHBOURS, Fences and the Fences and the Law booklet)

 - strata and community title matters (see HOUSING, Strata titles and the Strata and Community Titles booklet)

 - an application under section 61 of the Associations Incorporation Act 1985 (SA) on the basis that an association has engaged, or proposes to engage, in conduct that is oppressive or unreasonable (see COMMUNITY ORGANISATIONS, Disputes)